-GUSD, GTA REACH TENTATIVE AGREEMENT
+GUSD, GTA Reach Tentative Agreement

 “I am grateful to our District and GTA leaders who worked collaboratively to reach an agreement that provides our dedicated education professionals with the compensation they deserve,” said GUSD Superintendent Dr. Darneika Watson.
 “I look forward to continued conversations about how we can better support educators and staff to the benefit of all students.”

-As a next step, the GTA membership will vote on the ratification of the tentative agreement, after which the GUSD Board of Education will vote on the final approval of the contract.
+As a next step, the GTA membership will vote on the ratification of the tentative agreement; the GTA board of directors recommends a yes vote on the tentative agreement.
+Members have from Monday, Dec.
+2 to Friday, Dec.
+6 to vote on the contract.

+Once the vote is taken, the GUSD board of education will vote on the final approval of the contract.